Dry Needling Questions

 Is it Acupuncture?

 No. Acupuncture and Dry Needling both use a sterile acupuncture needle in treatment.
 However, the methodologies, techniques, and education are very different.
-Dr. Alykhan Shariff of Advanced Spinal Care is certified and trained to perform Dry Needling in Charleston, SC.
+Dr. Alykhan Shariff of Advanced Spinal Care is certified and trained to perform Dry Needling in Charleston and Summerville, SC.
 He received his training from Dr. David Fishkin of the Dry Needling Institute LLC in Rockville, Maryland.